 This plumping serum is designed for even the most sensitive skin types.
 YOU can use it morning and night for younger-looking skin.
 Bakuchiol is combined with humectants such as glycerin and aloe in the formula and blueberry, eggplant, and turmeric root extract.
-Works best for dull, dry or mature skin.
+Works best for dull, dry, or mature skin.

 This bakuchiol serum is for those who want to firm their skin, improve their skin tone and reduce the appearance of fine lines and wrinkles.
 You can use it in the morning and at night.
-This serum features plant-derived squalene, anti-inflammatory niacinamide and plumping glycerin and hyaluronic acid to fight signs of aging.
+This serum features plant-derived squalene, anti-inflammatory niacinamide and plumping glycerin, and hyaluronic acid to fight signs of aging.
 As a serum, it’s easy to layer with other skincare products!

-Formulated for normal skin types, this bakuchiol moisturizer from The Inkey List is formulated with plant-derived squalene, glycerin and Sacha Inchi oil.
+Formulated for normal skin types, this bakuchiol moisturizer from The Inkey List is formulated with plant-derived squalene, glycerin, and Sacha Inchi oil.
 Sacha Inchi oil is extracted from the fruit of the Plukenetia Volubilis tree and is packed with omega-3 fatty acids.
-You need to use this moisturizer after serums both morning and night.
+You need to use this moisturizer after serums, both morning and night.
 Thus it won’t cause sun sensitivity and can help hydrate skin and reduce the appearance of wrinkles over time.

 You need to leave this sleep mask on your face while you sleep, and it can help you wake up with softer skin.
-This mask also features cucumber fruit water and jojoba seed oil to nourish skin overnight with ethically sourced bakuchiol, wild indigo extract and plant-derived squalene.
-Use the sleep mask as the last step in your skincare routine up to four times a week and leave on overnight, rinsing off in the morning.
+This mask also features cucumber fruit water and jojoba seed oil to nourish skin overnight with ethically sourced bakuchiol, wild indigo extract, and plant-derived squalene.
+Use the sleep mask as the last step in your skincare routine up to four times a week and leave it on overnight, rinsing off in the morning.

-This moisturizer from Alpyn Beauty is lightweight and combines bakuchiol with vitamin C, aloe, squalene and hyaluronic acid for ultra-moisturizing and anti-aging effects.
-The formula also contains glycerin, shea butter and ceramides, as well as extracts of arnica and calendula for a soothing effect.
+This moisturizer from Alpyn Beauty is lightweight and combines bakuchiol with vitamin C, aloe, squalene, and hyaluronic acid for ultra-moisturizing and anti-aging effects.
+The formula also contains glycerin, shea butter, and ceramides, as well as extracts of arnica and calendula for a soothing effect.
 Apply morning and night after your serums.

 Meant for all skin types, this eye cream from Peach & Lily contains bakuchiol combined with rosehip seed oil and foods rich in beta-carotene for skin health and antioxidants.
 This formula also contains niacinamide, ceramides, green tea, and vitamin E along with ferulic acid to enhance its antioxidant power.
 Use morning and night for best results.